Last updated: November 11, 2025

 At the heart of this system is the OpenTelemetry Collector.
 It is a standalone service that acts as a universal receiver, a powerful processing engine, and a flexible dispatcher for telemetry data.

 In this article, we’ll build a telemetry pipeline from the ground up.
-We’ll start with basic ingestion, layer in advanced processing, and finally branch into sophisticated data flows that unlock new insights.
+You'll move from configuring basic data ingestion and exporting to discovering several processing techniques and designing complex data flows that help turn raw telemetry into actionable insights.

 Let’s get started!